kostis-codefresh/rollouts-autoscaling-example/README.md

 Notice that the new version has only 3 pods as we defined in `previewReplicaCount`. **So previewReplicaCount always overrides the current autoscaling decision**.

-Also if you continue the load testing, Argo Rollouts will launch more only for the stable version.
+Also if you continue the load testing, Argo Rollouts will launch more pods only for the stable version.
 The preview version will always have 3 pods.

 ![Blue/Green with autoscaling and custom replicas 2](pictures/blue-green-as-custom-2.png)